Types of Braces

 • Grinding or clenching of the teeth

-If your child has a dental issue, please contact us by requesting a complimentary consultation at one of our offices.
-We can talk about your child’s orthodontic options and develop a treatment plan customized to your child’s needs.
+If your child has a dental issue, please contact us by requesting a free consultation at one of our offices.
+We can talk about your child's orthodontic options and develop a treatment plan customized to your child's needs.

-Braces For Teens
+Braces for Teens

 The teen years (between the ages of 12 and 16) are the most common time for orthodontic treatment because most permanent teeth will be in place.